 Read more on San Bernardino County regulations >

 Our professional, local teams are committed to providing clean and safe homes for our guests each and every stay.
 On top of our standard cleaning guidelines, we’ve launched an enhanced protocol for vacation rental cleanliness: Vacasa Premium Clean.
 This new cleaning program meets or exceeds CDC recommendations and guidance from hospitality industry experts.

 Our thoughts are with you during this time, and we want to do our best to support you.

 Our Customer Experience team is prepared to answer your questions and can be reached any time at 1-888-387-0151 or firstname.lastname@example.org.
-Due to long call wait times, we advise you to email rather than calling if your reservation is more than 30 days away.
+We advise you to email rather than calling if your reservation is more than 30 days away.